 Question 1.42 Spooling jobs?
 Many "print server" productssuch as Intel NetPort or HP JetDirect has limited resource(i.e memory or HDD capacity), so it is impossible to "spool" job document.
-They can support job commands(Get-jobs, Get-job-attributes, etc), however because of lack of spooling capabilities, they can handle only one job at a time.
+They can support job commands(Get-jobs, Get-jo attributes, etc), however because of lack of spooling capabilities, they can handle only one job at a time.
 Until the first job is complete, the following jobs cannot be processed.
 But many IPP test suite assumed the server can "spool" jobs, so caused many errors on my (JCI) IPP print server implementation, which has only 128Kbyte RAM and of course no HDD.
 Is it required for all IPP servers to MUST be able to spool jobs?
-Yuji Sasaki Discussion Answer 9/30/1998 No change to MOD.
+Yuji Sasaki Discussion Answer No change to MOD.
 It is not required for an implementation to spool.
-Don't run spooling tests on non-spooling printers.
-Some of the scripts can 710012770 be fixed so that they do not require multiple jobs.
+9/30/1998 Don't run spooling tests on non-spooling printers.
+Some of the scripts ca be fixed so that they do not require multiple jobs.
 Question 1.43 Target URI?
-The IPP specification says the "third" operation attribute MUST be the target URI, however some implementation does not include target URI at all, and some others includes the URI but not at "third" place.
-Yuji Sasaki Discussion Answer REQUIRED for clients to supply in the request and in the proper place.
-9/30/1998 Change Section 16 so that the IPP object is NOT REQUIRED to check the request for the target URI.
-See answer for Issue 1.22.
+The IPP specification says the "third" operation attribute MUST be the target URI, however some implementation does not include target URI a all and some others includes the URI but not at "third" place.
+Yuji Sasaki Discussion Yuji Sasaki Discussion Answer Yuji Sasaki REQUIRED for clients to supply in the request and in the proper place.
+Discussion Answer 9/30/1998 Air, and some others includes the OKI but not at third prace.
+Yuji Sasaki REQUIRED for clients to supply in the request and in the proper place.
+Change Section 16 so that the IPP object is NOT REQUIRED to check

 Question 1.44 Target URI and HTTP URI?

-When issuing JOB related commands, the target URI could be a printer-URI with a job-ID or simply a job-URI.
+When issuing JOB related commands, the target URI could be a printer- URI with a job-ID or simply a job-URI.
 But the relation between target URI and HTTP URI seems to be unclear.
-For example, sending a Cancel-job request to a JOB-URI(as HTTP URI) with a printer-URI and a job-ID as the target URI is OK?
+For example, sending a Cancel- job request to a JOB-URI(as HTTP URI) with a printer-URI and a job-ID as the target URI is OK?
 Yuji Sasaki

 Discussion

 Answer 9/30/1998 Same as Issue 2.14.

-Question 1.45 Querying support of text/name with language?
+Question 1.45 text/name with language?
 Many IPP implementations did not support text/name with language attributes, and some were crashed when they received "with language" attributes.
-Should we have another "-supported" attribute, like "text-or-name-with-language-attributes-supported" (maybe too long;-)?
+Should we have another "-supported" attribute, like "text-or-name-with- language-attributes-supported" (maybe too long ;-)?
 Yuji Sasaki Discussion Answer No new attribute is needed.
-Implementations should be fixed to support 9/30/1998 both textWithLanguage and textWithoutLanguage as specified in Section 4.1.1 and 4.1.2 2nd paragraph; same for nameWithLanguage and nameWithoutLanguage.
+Implementations should be fixed to support 9/30 /1998 both textWithLanguage and textWithoutLanguage as specified in Section 4.1.1 and 4.1.2 2nd paragraph; same for nameWithLanguage and nameWithoutLanguage.
 Need to write a script to test this.